 It was a given that Mike would move out to Oregon with her.
 No one else could take care of him, least of all his parents.
 Karen Wheeler had become a drunk since her calamitous affair with Billy Hargrove, and Ted Wheeler’s apathy had swelled to the point that he hardly registered surprise at the return of his long dead son who was crippled, disfigured, and blind.
 Nancy would have done all she could for her brother, but she had no time to even sleep.
 She was in Virginia working as a project manager for Kaiser Permanente, part of a team that was breaking new ground on facial feminization surgery.
 Perhaps predictably, she had married a colleague; their first baby was on the way.
 As for “baby” Holly — now a strident ten-year old — she fumed and expostulated under the ineffectual wings of Karen and Ted, unable to understand why her brother had vanished when she was small, only to return maimed and unable to appreciate the entirety of her being.
 Mike Wheeler needed to be far away from his family, and Oregon was as good a place as any.

 Jane would have fought for him in any case.
 She still loved him and wanted to care for him.
 Her father put them up in the Ione Plaza apartments in downtown Portland.
-At first she had wanted to continue living with her father in Newberg, but Mike wouldn’t be a part of it.
+At first she had wanted to continue living with her father in Newberg, but Mike wouldn’t hear of it.
 It was because of Jim Hopper that Mike was what he was.
-Mike resented it enough that Hopper paid their rent.
+He resented it enough that Hopper paid their rent.
 Under the same roof with him was out of the question.
 No matter; she fell in love with Portland and realized how much she had needed to live apart from a parent.
 She was almost twenty.

 The aftermath in Hawkins followed the usual pattern: everything was mopped under the rug.
 Sheriff Nye was instructed to leave Mike Wheeler alone.
 The official story was that Tony Morrow and Jake Taplitz were killed by a skinhead from Fort Wayne.
 The same for Scott Clarke: he had been a closet gay (the story went), and another victim of the Fort Wayne Neo-Nazi.
 Clarke’s sister flew all the way from New Hampshire and stormed righteously into Sheriff Nye’s office.
 Her brother wasn’t gay, she declared, and the sheriff had best “clear his name” or she would sue the Hawkins Police Department for slander.
 Sheriff Nye was out of his league.